DSBN Student Registration Form (required for Gr. 8 students who are currently Out-Of-Board):

 COMPLETING THE GR.
 9 COURSE PLAN IN CAREER CRUISING (DECEMBER):

-I. As of December 1st, students will start the on-line process at their elementary school.
+I. Students will start the on-line process at their elementary school.
 Students will access their Career Cruising accounts directly through their e+Learning/D2L account.
 If there is no Career Cruising icon on your page, look for the link under "Student Tools".

 A quick tip for students from students: “Just Google ‘dsbn elearning’”!